Tornado3P9/installscript-linux/README.md

 # installscript-linux
-This script is supposed to automate the installation of a lot programs in far less time.
+This script is supposed to automate the installation of many programs at the same time.
 Normally you wouldn't use `sudo` in a bash script, but in this case it's probably more like a
 collection of programs and apps and less of a normal script.
 This script includes a lot of deactivated/commented lines and you are encouraged to uncomment them